efficient-solutions/aws-iac-django-serverless-starter/README.md

-# IaC Django Serverless Starter for AWS
+# IaC Serverless Django SQLite PoC for AWS

 This project demonstrates how to deploy a Django application utilizing a *fully* serverless architecture on AWS.
 It uses AWS Lambda as the execution environment, SQLite as the database, and CloudFormation/SAM for infrastructure provisioning.
 The setup includes a local development environment using VS Code and Docker/Dev Containers.
 Please note that this project is intended for demonstration purposes and is not suitable for production use (see Limitations section).